linode/docs/docs/guides/databases/redis/configuring-redis-command-line/index.md

 You now have the tools you need to start working with Redis configurations from the command line.
 As mentioned in this tutorial, these tools work exceptionally well when you want to test various settings on the fly.

 To learn more about Redis and how to use Redis databases, be sure to read our other guides in this series.
-They cover everything from connecting to a remote Redis server to working with the hash data type.
+They cover everything from [connecting to a remote Redis server](/docs/guides/how-to-connect-to-redis/) to [using sorted sets in Redis databases](/docs/guides/using-sorted-sets-in-redis-database/).